 Chopped fresh flat leaf parsley

 Heat the oil on medium high heat in a deep skillet, then add and brown the chicken pieces, about 10-15 minutes.
 Remove when browned all over, and drain extra fat except 2 tablespoons.

 Blanch and peel the tomatoes.
 Seed the tomatoes and chop coarsely, making 5 1/2 to 6 cups.

 Heat remaining oil in skillet on high, add all remaining ingredients except parsley.
 Cook for 5 minutes, then add the chicken back to the pot.
 Lower heat to medium and simmer uncovered, about 45 to 75 minutes.
 Remove the chicken when done, but continue cooking the tomato sauce over medium heat until very thick and beginning to brown, about 30 minutes longer.
 Add chicken back to the pot to reheat.
 Remove bay leaves, serve garnished with fresh parsley.

 Note about pimentón, or smoked paprika: Apparently, there really isn't a true substitute for the Spanish paprika.
 It's not the same as Hungarian paprika at all.
 Only one place suggested sweet paprika and then add cayenne for some heat.
-See Smoked paprika, European spices and Tale of Two Paprikas for further information.
-I made this last time, omitting the pimentón, and the flavor was quite nice.
+See Smoked paprika and European spices for further information.
+I made this last time, omitting the pimentón and the flavor was quite nice.

 Another sidenote on St. Dominic.
 He's the patron of scientists, seamstresses, and astronomers.
 Star fruit would be in order to add to our fruit salad.
 I hope to eat out on the screened porch since the day is so beautiful (fall like).
 Perhaps we'll do some sky-watching.
 Although the Perseid's are also known as Tears of St. Lawrence, since they generally coincide with his feast day, the feast of this patron saint of astronomy has perfect timing!